 - Chemical sunscreens

 Sun-protecting factor or SPF is the main parameter that you should compare while choosing a sunscreen.
 For different skin tones and ethnicities, dermatologists would be able to recommend the most suitable SPF range.
-For the Indian skin, for example, products with SPF range 15-40 are the optimal choices.
+For the Indian skin, for example, products with an SPF range of 15-40 are the optimal choices.
 Higher SPF values than this might not be essential, and they might turn out to be heavy formulations.
 The products also tend to be sticky and might end up clogging the pores or feeling uncomfortable on a warm sunny day.

-When it comes to choosing a suitable product based on the formulation, there are several choices like creams, lotions, gels and others.
+When it comes to choosing a suitable product based on the formulation, there are several choices like creams, lotions, gels, and others.
 Here are a few things to consider

 - For acne-prone skin, products that clog the pores can worsen the condition.
 This is why a lightweight non-comedogenic formula should be chosen.

-- To cover large areas like shoulders, arms and back, you can stick with quickly spreading lotions.
+- To cover large areas like shoulders, arms, and back, you can stick with quickly spreading lotions.